typohnebild/numpy-vs-mir/README.md

 ### Poisson Equation

-Since we want to solve a Poisson equation, we should cover this problem type here...
+**TODO: Since we want to solve a Poisson equation, we should cover this problem type here...**

 The Poisson Equation is &Delta;u = f